MiltonGutierrez/RAG/README.md

 Once your vector store has been created and the relevant documents have been added, you will most likely wish to query it during the running of your chain or agent.

 # RAG creation
-# Build a Retrieval Augmented Generation (RAG) App: Part 1

-One of the most powerful applications enabled by LLMs is sophisticated question-answering (Q&A) chatbots.
-These are applications that can answer questions about specific source information.
-These applications use a technique known as Retrieval Augmented Generation, or RAG.

 ## Installation